galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 zenodo_link: ''

 questions:
-- How do I evaluate my reference data
+- How do I evaluate my reference data?
-- How do I compare different deconvolution tools
+- How do I compare different deconvolution tools?
-- What are the best metrics for determining tool accuracy
+- What are the best metrics for determining tool accuracy?
 objectives:
-- Generate psuedo-bulk data from single-cell RNA data.
+- Generate psuedo-bulk data from single-cell RNA data
 - Process the single-cell and psuedo-bulk data using various deconvolution tools
 - Evaluate and visualse the results of the different deconvolution methods
 time_estimation: 2H